 Further advice on diet, physical health and wellbeing may be found at the following links:

-In Parkhall Integrated College, we play a crucial role in raising awareness of the risks, highlighting the impact of behaviour when engaging with online technologies and educating children and young people about how to act appropriately and stay safe.
+In Parkhall Integrated College, we play a crucial role in raising awareness of the risks, highlighting the impact of behaviour when engaging with online technologies and educating children about how to act appropriately and stay safe.
 We also want to engage parents/guardians on these issues by making important online safety messages available through dedicated parent evenings and through our school website/social media where appropriate.
 Here are some links and resources which you may find useful:

-Pupils are provided with a taught programme which focuses on the three key strands of:
+Students are provided with a taught programme which focuses on the three key strands of:

 Personal Development - topics include feelings and emotions, safety and managing risk, drugs awareness and self image.